 Basically, CBT treatments create an interruption in your negative thought cycle and irrational patterns.
 Its effect brings you back to the present moment and reduces your anxiety and potential avoidant behaviours.

-Besides helping you rationalise, CBT reduces the behaviours that induce your anxiety.
+Besides helping you rationalise, this therapy reduces the behaviours that induce your anxiety.
 Problematic behaviour can include avoidance, control, distraction, projection, and procrastination.
 These false coping mechanisms develop themselves as a way to keep triggers at bay but increase feelings of anxiety over time and can impact your everyday life.

 Be aware that CBT is a gradual process.
 Progress is incremental, yet you can start seeing improvement in your anxiety after just a few sessions.
 Your therapist may ask you to get into uncomfortable or triggering situations, but it’s part of the treatment.